plediii/pbs_util/README.md

 gluing together non-trivial PBS jobs at the command line; however they can not address how to divide a large set of small jobs in an optimal way to the compute nodes.
-There is often a non-neglible delay between requesting a script to be submitted, and the actual invocation of the script on a remote node.
+There is often a non-neglible delay between requesting a script to be submitted and the actual invocation of the script on a remote node.
 The usual solution to this problem is to merge several smaller jobs into a smaller set of macro jobs.
 The finite wall time on the cluster tends to mar the simplicity of this